-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-24 credits
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x D4 If yes, what is the minimum number of credits and the unit of measure?
+24

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

+Do indicate all items required or transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

 D5 College transcript(s) Х

 D5 Essay or personal statement х

-D5 Interview х
+D5 Interview Х

-D5 Standardized test scores х
+D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) х
+Statement of good standing from prior institution(s) х